-On a typical road bike, around 75-80% of all air resistance comes from the rider’s body and only 20-25% is due to the bike.
+Out of all the air resistance holding a cyclist back, around 75-80% is due to the rider’s body on a typical road bike and only 20-25% is due to the bike.
 Although extra accessories, bags, etc. on a typical TCR bike will make it slightly less aerodynamic, the more comfort-oriented riding position used by most TCR riders means that their body tends to be less aerodynamic than that of an average road cyclist.
 The proportion of air resistance caused by each aspect is therefore likely to be similar, meaning that the body is the first thing to consider for aerodynamics.

 Air resistance is the most difficult variable to measure of all of those that affect cycling speeds.
 In addition, different protocols of measuring air resistance can yield quite different results and the results often vary based on what other equipment is also present.
 I therefore keep these results very general and the values given on this page should be considered to be even less precise than those on the other pages in this section.